 Rather, I almost thank you for all the ways in which you forced me to grow, although in most of your cases, I really wish you had not.
 None of you ever had the right to me or my suffering — sweet, or otherwise.
 In honor of the variety of ways in which you have all severed and gutted my very being, I implore you take whatever is left of my corpse and organs after Those Few I So Dearly Love and All Those I Do Not Quite Know have taken their fair shares.
 You will be left with the

 things.
 I wish for you to divide these among yourselves — the largest chunks to my greatest assailants of former days.
 This way, you can sit with them, and ask yourselves what it means to

 parts.
 You can recall what it was like to see me in such a state, although this time it will be by my own [un]doing rather than that which you all inflicted upon me at some point or another when I was young.
 Ask yourselves if you are really the kind of “person” you want to be, or whether there are still changes you need to make towards betterment.
 Suffering, of any and all sorts, is not meant to be

 explored, and hopefully someday,

 the same individuals to which it was born.
 We all make mistakes, but not all bad decisions are blunders.
 Some are just cruel.
 You can tell which is which in that the latter becomes demonic, repulsive even to the highest powers of our great Universe.

 Just think about it, even if only for a moment.
 Maybe, just maybe, it is still not too late for you to begin your path towards spiritual cleansing, and divine redemption.
-Whether this will be permitted is not up to me, but regardless, I believe it is worth a try.
+Whether this will be permitted is not up to me, but regardless, I believe it is worth an attempt.

 Finally, and for everyone whom I have referenced in this letter, I hope you will find the remaining pieces of my once wholly-human form enough to remember me by once I am gone, thoroughly consumed by whatever comes next.
 There will be no solace in my